Our Services

 Dissociative Identity Disorder is far more than a plot twist.
 It's a severe, trauma-based condition that requires careful assessment, compassionate treatment, and ongoing support.
 By contrasting sensational media portrayals with real-world clinical practice, we can foster greater understanding, reduce stigma, and guide those affected toward the help they need.

-Remember: if you suspect you or a loved one might have dissociative symptoms, Ubie's Dissociative Disorder symptom checker can help you understand your experiences in just a few minutes—and provide guidance on when to reach out to a qualified professional.
+Remember: if you suspect you or a loved one might have dissociative symptoms, our free symptom assessment tool can help you make sense of what you're experiencing and provide clear guidance on when to reach out to a qualified professional.
 You don't have to face this alone.

 (References)